 Being a part of a community gives you a sense of belonging and provides you with social support.
 However, it may take time to break into the tight-knit communities that have grown up in rural towns.

-2. Simplicity In Rural Life
+2. Simplicity In Rural Towns

-The Value of Simplicity – Life in a rural area is not as fast-paced as it is in the city.
+The Value of Simplicity – Life in a remote area is not as fast-paced as it is in the city.
 You don’t feel the pressure to keep up with the latest trends, and there isn’t as much emphasis on material possessions.

 Living in a more rustic setting has taught me to appreciate the simple things in life that we often take for granted.
 For instance, I now enjoy taking walks, birdwatching, and gardening – activities that I previously might have overlooked.